esheldon/smatch/README.md

                             nside=nside, maxmatch=3)

 # write the matches to a file, rather than keeping in memory.
-# useful of the number of matches is large
+# useful if the number of matches is large
 smatch.match2file(ra1, dec2, radius, ra2, dec2, file="matches.dat")

 # you can read them later
-matches=smatch.read_matches(filename)
+matches=smatch.read_matches("matches.dat")

-# To match the same data set to multiple other data sets, use
+# A more flexibile interface is a Catalog.
+For example it can
-# a Catalog
+# be used to match the same data set to multiple other data sets

 cat=smatch.Catalog(ra1, dec1, radius, nside=nside)
 print(cat)